omniphx/forrest/README.md

 With the exception of the `search` and `query` resources, all resources are requested dynamically using method overloading.

-First, determine which resources you have access to by calling:
+You can determine which resources you have access to by calling with the resource method
 ```php
 Forrest::resources();
 ```
-Result:
+This sample output shows the resourses available to call via the API:
 ```php
 Array
 (